-Before using voice tags, note that:
+Before using voice tags, note the following:

 - Voice tags are not language-dependent.
 They are dependent on the speaker's voice. - You must say the name exactly as you said it when you recorded it. - Voice tags are sensitive to background noise.
 Record voice tags and use them in a quiet environment. - Very short names are not accepted.
-Use long names and avoid similar names for different numbers.

-Note: Using voice tags may be difficult in a noisy environment or during an emergency, so you should not rely solely upon voice dialling in all circumstances.
+Use long names and avoid similar names for different numbers. - Note: Using voice tags may be difficult in a noisy environment or during an emergency, so you should not rely solely upon voice dialling in all circumstances.

-Adding a voice tag to a phone number
+Add a voice tag